isamplesorg/isamples-ansible/README.md

 When you run this, it will update the ansible `group_vars/all` file with the latest tag.
 Ansible reads this to know which tag to check out on the target server.

 ### Pushing a release to a host group:
-After you've made a new tag, you can push it to one of the hose groups by running the `site.yml` Ansible playbook.
+After you've made a new tag, you can push it to one of the host groups by running the `site.yml` Ansible playbook.

 * The host groups are defined in the `hosts` file, and you can specify the group under the limit parameter e.g.:
 `ansible-playbook site.yml -i hosts -u <ssh_user> -K --limit 'isc'` In that example, we chose the `isc` group, which will push to the iSamples Central host group.
 The options are as follows:
-  ** *-i* specifies the inventory file to use
+  * *-i* specifies the inventory file to use
-  ** *-u* specifies the ssh user for the remote host (Ansible runs all communication over ssh) ** *-K* specifies to prompt for the credentials on the command-line.
+  * *-u* specifies the ssh user for the remote host (Ansible runs all communication over ssh)
+  * *-K* specifies to prompt for the credentials on the command-line.
 The deploy script runs many tasks as root via `sudo`, so the ssh user will need sudo privileges.
-  ** *--limit 'isc'* specifies to limit the host inventory to the `isc group`
+  * *--limit 'isc'* specifies to limit the host inventory to the `isc` host group
 * References:
   ** https://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html
   ** https://docs.ansible.com/ansible/latest/user_guide/intro_patterns.html

 ### Host dependencies:
 * The directory where we check out the project may need to have been manually initialized with git lfs (mars needed manual intervention, hyde did not)
 * `sudo apt install acl/focal` -- the acl package is required for ansible to function properly on the remote host